rupertgermann/tt_news/README.md

 ## Compatibility

-branch master requires at least TYPO3 8.7.0 and is compatible with TYPO3 8.7 LTS up to TYPO3 9.5 LTS.
+branch master requires at least TYPO3 9.5.0 and is compatible with TYPO3 9.5 LTS up to TYPO3 10.4 LTS.

-branch feature/tt-news-76 works with TYPO3 7.6 LTS

 For tt_news for older TYPO3 versions take a look at [https://extensions.typo3.org/extension/tt_news/](https://extensions.typo3.org/extension/tt_news/)  and scroll down to "Version History".

-## TYPO3 v10 LTS migrations TODO

-- news images
-- news files
-- tt_news_cat files